At a Glance

 Do not park on the residential streets near Turkey Point in the nearby residential community of Chesapeake Isle; you will be ticketed and/or towed.

-Other sections of Elk Neck State Park remain open, and there is ample parking in paved lots at the day-use, camping areas, and boat launch areas north of Turkey Point.
-All of these areas are remote from Turkey Point and it is not feasible to walk in.
+Other sections of Elk Neck State Park have ample parking in paved lots at the day-use, camping areas, and boat launch areas north of Turkey Point.
+All of these areas are remote from Turkey Point and it is not feasible to walk in from them.

 Directions: